t11systems/t11systems.github.io/about.md

 ---

 # Prolegomena to Any Future Doxxing

-thesis_11 (t11) is my pseudonym, used not so much to hide my identity from others but from myself.
 >
-t11.systems is an exercise in writing without neuroticism.
-1
+thesis_11 is a pseudonym, used not so much to hide my identity from others but from myself.
 >
+t11 is a blog, an exercise in writing without neuroticism.
+>
-All work here should be considered unpolished and, as a rule, *incomplete*.
+All work here should be considered unpolished and incomplete.